 - "I Remember Melville" is easily one of the most heartbreaking episodes in the series, featuring concepts of death being explained as Chuckie goes through the loss of his pet bug, Melville.
 On paper it sounds like a silly idea, but the execution of the episode is nothing less than impressive.
+It's actually not that sad until Chuckie starts crying over how pudding reminds him of Melville.
+Poor freaking Chuckie.

 - "Spike Runs Away".
 Tommy and Chuckie crying over losing Spike is just sad, especially to anyone's who has ever lost a pet.
 Thankfully, it gets better.